stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 ```

-When the JS interpreted sees the curly braces it places the object into the heap, and the shirt variable as the pointer to the object.
+When the JS interpreter sees the curly braces it places the object into the heap, and the shirt variable as the pointer to the object.

 e.g